[?] Start Receiving This Blog Today By Simply Subscribing

 The organic-christmas-tree may be an alternative to the freshly cut tree.

-A living christmas tree can be purchased from any small local farm which reduces transportation costs and your carbon footprint.
 Make sure these trees are certified organic.
 No harmful pesticides would have been used in the raising of these trees either.

 Where you live will determine when you can replant; the tree isn't meant to be in your home longer than a week.